 Not the team lead?
 No worries.
 Talk to the team lead to see how the project came out and give some kudos to those who helped you do your part.
 The team lead will notice your interest and your ability to notice the efforts of others.

-If you are serious about building your career, you're probably on LinkedIn and some other sites.
+If you are serious about building your career, you're probably already created a LinkedIn profile and some other social media sites.
 Take the time to do more than just create a profile.
 Post blogs about your profession and share your insights.
 Welcome connections from others in your field.
-If you consistently pop up on other people's screens as a resource of information in your field, you'll quickly brand yourself as an expert in that field.
+If you consistently pop up on other people's screens as a resource of information in your field, you'll quickly brand yourself as an industry expert.
 How cool is that?

 Think your boss won't notice?
 Think again.

-The bonus to this strategy is that you can also learn new skills while working with other departments and add even more to your resume.
+The bonus to this strategy is that you'll also learn new skills while working with other departments, adding even more to your resume.

 What does office chit chat have to do with self-promotion?
 Everything!
-If you wind up at the coffee machine with your boss and she says, “What's new?” you may be inclined to blurt out, “Nothing much.”
+If you wind up at the coffee machine with your boss who says, “What's new?” you may be inclined to blurt out the typical “Nothing much.”

 Casual office conversations comprise a large percentage of the communication you have at work every day.
-Don't miss an opportunity to discuss a project that you are working on and how it will impact the company.
-Again, make it easier and focus on the project and the team, not yourself.
+Don't miss this opportunity to discuss a project that you are working on and how it will impact the company.
+Again, make sure to focus on the project and the team, not yourself.
 Show your enthusiasm for the project and its potential.
 These little conversations serve to build a positive reputation for you throughout the office.

-Learning to promote yourself at work comes much more naturally to some people than others.
-That’s okay.
+Learning to promote yourself at work comes much more naturally to some people than others, and that's okay.
 The fact is that you need to think of it as another part of your job if you want to further your career.
 Does that mean you need to become the office braggart?
-Nope.
+Not at all.
 Just continue to find little ways to let your peers and your bosses know what you've been up to and how successful you've been.
 It's not bragging, it's simply keeping them in the loop.

-When you learn to change the way you think about self-promotion, you'll learn that it's not as hard as you think.
+When you learn to change the way you think about self-promoting, you'll learn that it's not as hard as you think.
 If all else fails, look at someone you admire in your office and pay attention to how they do it.
-Just like the skills you learned in school that trained you to be good at your job, the skill of self-promotion is essential for being good at your own career.
+Just like the skills you learned in school that trained you to be good at your job, the skill of self-promotion is essential for being successful in your career.